joshmatni/joshmatni/README.md

 ## Hi there 👋
 I am a junior @ The University of Nevada, Reno studying Computer Science and Engineering with a minor in Statistics.
-I like to ski and play Brawl Stars.
+I love food so much.
 I also have a pomeranian named Chewy!!
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=joshmatni&label=Profile%20views&color=0e75b6&style=flat" alt="joshmatni" /> </p>

 ## About Me